The Journal of Foreign Legislation and Comparative Law chooses to publish materials that contain:

 Submitted work should be original, has not been published elsewhere and corresponding to subject-matter of the Journal of Foreign Legislation and Comparative Law.
 Materials, submitted concurrently to two or more publications, are not reviewed, and relations with author are terminated.

-Number of symbols in text of article should be 20-40 thousand, including word-spacing and footnotes.
+The size of the article (excluding the bibliographic list and metadata) — 40—60 thousand characters, including spaces and footnotes.
 Pages should be numbered.
 Typeface is Times New Roman.
 Line spacing is 1,5.
 Font size for main text is 14, for footnotes — 11.
 Footnotes should be numbered page-by page, numbering is consecutive.

 Abbreviations and reductions should be expanded at their first usage in text, and legal instruments should contain the date of adoption, number and full official name.
 Source of publication of normative acts should not be specified.
 Specification of source of citation, factual and numeric data is mandatory.